-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including Fed Chair Yellen's comments on Tuesday sparking a rally as well as the expectations on the ECB raising QE on Friday.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a rough week for European stocks.

 CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the mayoral election in London.

 The dollar rose, rebounding from recent lows against the yen and euro.

 The themes moving the market today remain the prevailing themes for the quarter.

 The yen jumped to a 18-month high against the dollar, extending gains that have undermined Japanese officials' attempts to reflate Japan's economy.

 So far, this is a modest, garden variety pullback, not even a correction.

 CNBC's Carl Quintanilla reports on all the market moving events in Europe today, including BMW showing weaker U.S. sales.

 As the U.S. dollar fell to its lowest since January 2015, currency experts told CNBC the currency's decline had further to run.

 The Bank of Japan made a “fateful miscalculation” when it opted to hold interest rates at its meeting last week, Goldman Sachs has said.